Skip to main content

 Frequently Asked Questions

-Dying Light is a open world hack and slash game with horror theme.
+Dying Light is a open world hack and slash game with horror, post-apocalyptic and violence themes.

 Dying Light was developed by Techland.

 Dying Light has received mostly positive reviews from players and mostly positive reviews from critics.
-Most players liked this game for its story but disliked it for its stability.
+Most players liked Dying Light for its story but disliked it for its stability.

 Dying Light is a single player game with multiplayer and local co-op support.

-Similar games include Dying Light 2 Stay Human: Reloaded Edition, Dying Light: The Beast, Dead Island, Dead Island 2, Dead Island Steam Key GLOBAL and others.
+Similar games include Dying Light 2 Stay Human: Reloaded Edition, Dying Light: The Beast, Dead Island 2, Dead Island Steam Key GLOBAL, Days Gone and others.